Sweet and salty is a dangerous flavor combination. Think chocolate-covered pretzels, kettle corn, salted caramels, trail mix, etc.

 1 bag of cheddar cheese popcorn

 Preheat oven to 250F.
 Place popcorn in a large roasting pan or other large container.
 Combine brown sugar, corn syrup, butter, and salt in a saucepan.
 Cook over medium heat until it begins to boil, stirring frequently.
 Continue to boil for five minutes, stirring constantly.
-Remove from heat and add baking powder and vanilla.
+Remove from heat and add baking soda and vanilla.
 This will cause the mixture to foam slightly.
 Immediately pour over popcorn and mix to evenly coat.
 Place prepared popcorn on two large baking sheets.

 Bake for one hour, removing pans every 15 minutes to stir popcorn.
 Remove popcorn from oven and pour onto parchment paper.
 Separate popcorn so it doesn't clump together, and allow to cool.
 Combine caramel corn with cheese corn and serve.